 The Westgate Las Vegas SuperBook has set the over/under win totals for all 30 NBA teams and, surprise-surprise, the Golden State Warriors are once again on top with a projected win total of 67.5.
 That’s half a game better than the defending champs fared last season, and it takes into consideration a variety of factors, like the growing chemistry between Steph Curry and Kevin Durant, the franchise’s harmonious offseason, and the league’s competitive balance (or lack thereof).

 The Warriors’ win total feels about right, but Westgate didn’t nail every one of their projections.
 Over the next two days, we’ll examine each one of their bold predictions and tell you whether to take the over or under.
-If you trust our opinion, or your own, head to any of our most-trusted sportsbooks, like Bovada or SIA, to make a wager.

 In order to lead off tomorrow’s article with “Go west, young man,” we have to start in the Eastern Conference.